 Where to Stay in Stockholm in Winter

 Budget: For a fun, trendy hostel that won’t break the break, check out City Backpackers Stockholm.
-It’s one of the more affordable options in the city, plus it comes with awesome freebies that will make winter nights cozy such as their free sauna – enough said.
-Plus free pasta in the evenings, saving you some money.
-Check prices, ratings, and availability of City Backpackers here.
+It’s one of the more affordable options in the city, plus it has a free sauna – enough said.

 Mid-range: You can get a great taste of Swedish décor by staying at one of the popular local chain hotels like Scandic Upplandsgatan, which infuses Nordic sensibilities with a traditional hotel experience.

 Luxury: If you are looking for the ultimate luxury experience in Stockholm, Grand Hotel Stockholm has the perfect location, a beautiful lobby, luxurious rooms — oh, and a restaurant with two Michelin stars.